untoldengine/UntoldEngine/Examples/RenderingExtensions/SwiftPackagePlugin/README.md

 Do not also register `WaterSurfaceRenderExtension` through `setRendering`.
 The plugin entry point already creates it with the package-only `Bundle.module` and registers it under plugin lifecycle management.

+The procedural geometry is installed automatically with the same extension; no entity or component is required.
+Its pipeline uses the engine-resolved scene attachment formats and remains compatible with reverse-Z and per-eye XR graph execution.

 ## Package Plugin Versus Application-Local Extension